Learn something new every day

 I am 58 years old and have had kyphosis and lordosis since I was a young teenager.
 I love water sports, but am very embarrassed at the curvature of my back.
 I have always dreamed of having a straight back and it has been extremely hard on my self esteem.

 I am wondering if surgery would be the best option to go with, since everything else i have tried has failed.
 I wore a back brace that went from my neck/chin to my butt for years when I was a teenager, to no avail.
 I have done exercises and physical therapy.
 It would just be so cool to have a regular looking back.
-It is not comfortable, but it is not unbearable.
+It is not comfortable, but it

 I would love to know my options.
 Surgery doesn't excite me, but I don't where else to turn and I don't want to end up with more problems due to surgery.
 I would love to know your opinion.